The IMT Des Moines Monument Mile benefits the State of Iowa Capitol Monument Conservation Fund.

 - Listen to Your Body – If you have mild pain or discomfort when you run, it is generally safe to run through it.
 If the pain persists or has caused you to change your gait, it is important to rest for a few days.
 After a week of persistent pain, contact your physician or physical therapist.

-After your run, if you are experiencing any pain understand when to use heat and ice with this infographic.
+After your mile, if you are experiencing any pain, understand when to use heat and ice with this infographic.

 7:30 p.m.
 Recreation Wave – all ages & abilities, including runners and walkers.

-Participants can park their vehicle near all of the activities before the race at Cowles Commons, ride DART’s free downtown shuttle to the start at the Iowa State Capitol and then run back to their vehicles at the finish line.
-DART is extending its D-Line Downtown Shuttle service, which will pick up participants approximately every 10 minutes at the Cowles Commons stop.
+Parking Options Athletes and spectators can park their vehicle near all of the activities before the race at Cowles Commons and ride DART’s free D- Line Downtown Shuttle to the start at the Iowa State Capitol.
+DART is extending the D-Line to be able to pick up participants approximately every 10 minutes at the Cowles Commons stop.
+Course map.
+Click here.

 Iowa State Capitol – Lot 15 on the north side of the Lucas Building.

-City of Des Moines Street Parking – Parking are meters in effect until 6 pm in most locations on 9 pm on Court Avenue.
+City of Des Moines Street Parking – Parking meters are in effect until 9 p.m.